HolmesJunior/freecodecamp-Legacy-Responsive-Web-Design-Solutions/README.md

 # freecodecamp-Legacy-Responsive-Web-Design-Solutions
-I offcourse wrote these first projects with alot of aid online.
+I wrote these first projects with alot of aid online.
 Do not use directly.